Skip to main content

 datatype: string

-• category can be AccessSubject, Resource, Action or Environment and it specifies whether the attribute is a property of a subject (for example, role), resource (for example, owner), etc.
+• category can be AccessSubject, Resource, Action or Environment and it specifies whether the attribute is a property of a subject (for example, role), resource (for example, owner), etc. See Choosing a category below for guidance.

 • datatype should be one of the JSON shorthand type codes listed in section3.3.1 Supported Data TypesOpens in a new tab of the JSON Profile of XACML 3.0 Version 1.0 specification.